CodeSeoul/event_member_management_planning/data_model.md

 An event video entity represents a video of an [Event](#event).
 The video can be either a live stream or a recording of the event posted afterwards.
 The entity should include a link to the video and whether the video is a livestream or a recording.

 The entity should reference the event it belongs to.

+## Event Type

+An event type represents what kind of experience attendees can have at an event.
+This is effectively a lookup table.
+The current types of events follow:

+* Presentation - There will be a presenter that will present on some topic and have discussion.
+* Workshop - A presenter will introduce some topic and have some hands-on practice for attendees.
+* Panel - A group of panelists will discuss topics and answer attendees' questions.
+* Meeting - CodeSeoul leadership and additional attendees will discuss the group and future plans for it.
+* Coworking - Attendees will work on projects individually or together.
+There may or may not be a unified goal, technology, or theme.
+* Social - Attendees will meet to network and socialize.
+Usually, there is no strict agenda or objective.
+* Study Group - An organizer will provide structure and guidance, and attendees will study a topic together.

 ## Series
 A series entity represents a collection of related and/or sequential [Events](#event).
 A series also has a name (TODO: max length).
 For now, that's all.